cloudfoundry-incubator/kubecf-tools/versioning/README.md

 For example: `1.0.2-5.gb3f7a0c1-dirty`; or if there are additional pre-release identifiers in the git tag: `1.0.2-alpha.5.gb3f7a0c1-dirty`.

+## Calculating the next version

+This script can also calculate the next semantic version based on the current version.
+To do so, use the `--next` flag.
+Possible values are `major`, `minor` or `patch`.

+-When `major` is used, the `major` part of the current semver is bumped and the `minor` and `patch` parts are reset to 0.
+-When `minor` is used, the `minor` part of the current semver is bumped and the `patch` part is reset to 0.
+-When `patch` is used, the `patch` part of the current semver is bumped.

 ## Testing

 1. Use `bundle install` to update dependencies.